shriprem/FWDataViz/README.md

 * For more information on the _Data Extraction_ button, see: [Data Extraction](https://github.com/shriprem/FWDataViz/blob/master/docs/data_extract_dialog.md).

-* For more information on the buttons in the _Folding_ section, see: [Foldable Record Blocks](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md).
+* For more information on the buttons in the _Folding_ section, see: [Foldable Record Blocks](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md) and [Fold Structures Editor](https://github.com/shriprem/FWDataViz/blob/master/docs/fold_structs_editor.md).

+* Clicking the `…` button at the right-bottom corner of the plugin panel will display the refreshed list of file paths for the INI files active for the current fixed-width file.
+Just hovering over this button will display the last refreshed list.

 ---